 No-prep or low-prep porcelain materials can be fabricated with varying tinted layers and levels of translucency.
 The ceramic material is paper thin.
 Its translucency allows the underlying tooth to show through.
 The porcelain is blended with the various tints, achieving natural aesthetics while covering imperfections.
 The esthetic result can be amazing and the life span of veneers is very long.

 Porcelain veneers are used to:

 - Reshape crooked or misaligned teeth

 - Add length and width to anterior teeth

 - Cover diastemas, black triangles, and close gaps or spaces

-- Repair the cracks, fractures, and chips to natural teeth
+- Repair the cracks, fractures, and chips in natural teeth

 - Cover discolored or stained teeth and create a bright, aesthetic smile

 - Reestablish an unhealthy tooth due to decay, worn enamel, erosion, or attrition, back to health

-Low-prep or no-prep veneers are a good choice to repair:
+Low-prep or no-prep veneers are a good choice for repair: